 Check out our recommendations for the best sounding wireless earbuds, the best headphones for music, and the best audiophile headphones.

 The MOONDROP Blessing 3 are better IEMs than the MOONDROP KATO.
-While both buds are comfortable and well-built, the Blessing 3 have a more neutral sound profile, which some users may prefer, and they can block out more background noise.
+While both buds are comfortable and well-built, the Blessing 3 have a more neutral sound profile with a flatter bass, which some users may prefer, and they can block out more background noise.

 The MOONDROP Aria are better in-ear monitors than the MOONDROP KATO.
 The Aria are more comfortable, and they have a slightly more neutral sound profile, which some users may prefer.
 The KATO are better built, and you can swap out the nozzles if you want to slightly tweak their sound.